-Here’s how current and former employees can avoid high taxes and maximize their financial gains from the transaction.
+Here’s how Stripe employees can avoid high taxes and maximize their financial gains from the new tender offer.

 Stripe employees and alumni were recently met with a tender offer by the fintech, enabling them to sell restricted stock units (RSUs), shares, and options expiring in the next two years for a potentially big payday.
 (In case you missed it, my colleague, Chelsea, wrote about the deal in her last post.)